parichkova/weather-forecast/README.md

 Now for this .evn file is removed from gitignore and has in it development API KEY, for your ease of testing.

+In the future: this application will use Redux, and fill have test coverage.
+It also may use context to pass data easier between components.